Supporting Someone with Autism

 minute read

-Autism is a lifelong developmental condition that affects how a person acts and communicates with the world around them.
-Over 1% of the population has autism, but everyone experiences autism differently.
-There are different ways to support someone with autism, and you might use different strategies to help them navigate everyday challenges.
-It’s important for everyone to feel in control of their own journey, so it’s always best to discuss with the person how and whether they would like to be supported.
-Here are some ideas for ways to support someone with autism:
+There are different ways to support an autistic person, and you might use different strategies to help them navigate everyday challenges.
+It’s important for everyone to feel in control of their own journey, so it’s always best to discuss with the person whether and how they would like to be supported.
+Here are some ideas for ways to support an autistic person:

 🔍 Educate yourself

 Learn as much as you can about autism, its traits, and the challenges it can pose.
-This will help you understand which of these the person experience and how to best support them.
+This will help you understand which of these the person experiences and how to best support them.

 🎧 Respect sensory differences